skyglass/spring-boot-kafka-movie-bets/README.md

 - For more details, see `Azure Production Environment Setup`

-### Step-06: Finish Udemy Course "Microservices with Node JS and React":
+### Step-06: Finish Udemy Course "Apache Kafka for Event-Driven Spring Boot Microservices":

-- If you need help on Microservices with Node JS and React, see more details in this course: https://www.udemy.com/course/microservices-with-node-js-and-react
+- If you need help on Microservices with Spring Boot and Kafka, see more details in this course: https://www.udemy.com/course/apache-kafka-for-spring-boot-microservices
 - I strongly recommend you finish this course first, before following this guide!
 - This guide will only help you deploy the microservices to azure cloud kubernetes cluster, enable github actions cd pipeline and configure local and production kubernetes development environment with skaffold
-- All information about Next.js React Development, Node.js Typescript Development, Event-Driven Microservices with NATS Messaging System, Data Replication and Concurrency Control for Microservices, configuring custom Authentication Service and Authorization Server with JWT Tokens, and so on, is perfectly explained in this course!
+- All information about Kafka Concurrency, Parallelization, Transactions, Durability, Error Handling, Integration Testing, Scalability, Spring + Kafka, Event-Driven Microservices with Kafka, Data Replication and Concurrency Control for Microservices, Saga Transactions, and so on, is perfectly explained in this course!
+- The example in this source code also shows code for starting long-running "Bet Settlement" saga process, with no statically predefined condition to end.
+Choreography Saga with synchronized Kafka and JPA Transactions and at-least once processing guarantee, allows dynamically starting many small micro-events and then wait until all jobs are done to continue or to finish.

 ## Local Kubernetes Environment Setup with Skaffold: